 The Bullring is functional for shopping but offers nothing you can't find in any other major British city.
 Don't spend your limited Birmingham time browsing chain stores.

-The National SEA LIFE Centre occupies a prominent position on the canal but charges £21 for an experience that lasts about 90 minutes.
+The National SEA LIFE Centre at The Waters Edge, Brindleyplace, B1 2HL, occupies a prominent position on the canal but charges £21 for an experience that lasts about 90 minutes.
 The penguin enclosure is genuinely well-designed, but the overall value proposition is questionable unless you're traveling with small children who are obsessed with marine life.
+Open daily 10 AM-5 PM.
+If you must go, book online for a £3 discount.

 The ICC (International Convention Centre) and Symphony Hall are impressive venues, but they're buildings designed for events rather than destinations in themselves.
 The canal-side bars around Brindleyplace are pleasant enough on summer evenings but serve overpriced drinks to office workers and tourists.
 If you want authentic canal atmosphere, walk further to the less developed sections where residential boats moor and the towpath hasn't been landscaped.